Fractured Magic: Egil Interlude V

 “It is.”

 Leandros smiled to himself.
 He walked beside Roman instead of behind, looking all around him like he couldn’t take enough of the forest in.
 “You’re not one for talking, are you?
-That’s fine.
-You know, Lyryma’s lovely when there are no monsters attacking you.
-And when you don’t have to listen to Helge talk on and on about himself.”
+I don’t mind it, but tell me if you’d like me to stop.”

 “This is Home?”
 Leandros whispered.
 He dropped to his knees at the edge of the hill, staring down at the city with evident awe.
 “From the stories they tell in Alfheim, I was expecting…”